Credentials: MBBS, PhD (Neuroscience)

 Elizabeth studies pathways involved in oligodendrocyte regeneration following demyelinating injury, such as that seen in multiple sclerosis.
 Outside of lab, she enjoys getting outside on nice days for biking, kayaking and gardening and on cold days snuggling under a heated blanket to read murder mysteries and nonfiction with a cup of mint herbal tea.

-Position title: Undergraduate Student (Genetics), Class of 2022
+Position title: Undergraduate Student (Neurobiology), Class of 2024

-Position title: Undergraduate Student (Cell and Molecular Biology), Class of 2022
+Position title: Undergraduate student (Biology), Class of 2025

-Position title: Undergraduate Student (Health Promotion and Health Equity), Class of 2022
+Position title: Undergraduate student (Biochemistry and Neurobiology), Class of 2025

-Position title: Undergraduate student (Neurobiology and Global Health), Class of 2023
+Position title: Undergraduate student (Biology and Global Health), Class of 2025

 Graduate Student Alumni